SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @return A boolean indicating whether additional securities can be minted function mintable() public view returns (bool);

-    /// @notice Verifies whether a transfer would succeed or not
+    /// @notice Verifies whether sending a token would succeed or not
-    /// @param _from The address from which to transfer tokens
+    /// @param _from The address from which to send tokens
-    /// @param _to The address to which to transfer tokens
+    /// @param _to The address to which to send tokens
-    /// @param _tranche The tranche from which to transfer tokens
+    /// @param _tranche The tranche from which to send tokens
-    /// @param _amount The amount of tokens to transfer from `_tranche`
+    /// @param _amount The amount of tokens to send from `_tranche`
-    /// @param _data Additional data attached to the transfer of tokens
+    /// @param _data Additional data attached to the send
     /// @return A reason code related to the success or failure of the send operation following the specification
     /// @return Arbitrary data a token implementation can append as further explanation for the reason code
-    /// @return The tranche to which the transferred tokens were allocated for the _to address function checkSendByTranche(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32, bytes32);
+    /// @return The tranche to which the sent tokens were allocated for the _to address function checkSecurityTokenSend(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32, bytes32);

     /// @notice Increases totalSupply and the corresponding amount of the specified owners tranche
     /// @dev MUST revert if tokens not successfully minted